pvcraven/arcade_book/source/labs/lab_02_drawing/drawing.rst

 Lab 2: Draw a Picture
 =====================

-Your assignment: Draw a pretty picture.
+Your assignment: Draw a picture.

 The goal:

-* Practice looking up API documentation
+* Practice looking up API documentation - useful for using any code library
-* Practice calling functions
+* Practice calling functions - a basic building block of all computer programs
-* Practice working with RGB colors
+* Practice working with RGB colors - used in graphics, web design, and even LED lighting
-* Practice commenting and formatting code properly
+* Practice commenting and formatting code properly - required to make code maintainable
-* Practice working with graphics coordinates
+* Practice working with graphics coordinates - also used in document layout and web design

 Requirements
 ------------